 If this is the case, the North Carolina landlord-tenant law states that landlords may make the appropriate deductions from the security deposit.
 In this post, we’ll cover the basics of the security deposit laws in North Carolina.
-Understanding these laws will help you avoid conflicts with your tenant regarding the use and return of their deposit.
+Understanding these laws will help you, as a landlord, avoid conflicts with your renter regarding the use and return of their deposit.

-Is there a limit to how much landlords can charge as a tenant security deposit?
+Is there a limit to how much North Carolina landlords can charge as a tenant security deposit?

-How much you can charge a tenant as a security deposit in North Carolina depends on your individual lease agreement.
-For a weekly lease agreement, the maximum you can charge as a security deposit is 2 weeks’ worth of the rental payment.
+As a landlord, how much you can charge a renter as a security deposit in North Carolina depends on your individual lease or rental agreement.
+For a weekly agreement, the maximum you can charge as a security deposit is 2 weeks’ worth of the rental payment.

 For a monthly lease, you must not charge any amount exceeding one and a half month’s worth of rent.
 For fixed-term leases, the maximum you can charge is the equivalent of two month’s worth of rent.

 There is no standard when it comes to pet deposits.
-The North Carolina law simply requires landlords to charge “reasonable, nonrefundable” pet deposits.
+The North Carolina law simply requires North Carolina landlords to charge “reasonable, nonrefundable” pet deposits.

-Can a landlord keep a tenant security deposit?
+Can a North Carolina landlord keep a tenant security deposit?

 - Excessive property damage.
 This includes chipped or broken tiles, holes in the walls, unauthorized paint colors, and anything else that is not considered normal wear and tear.